sophielansweeper/embedded-workflow-builder-docs/docs/error-handling.md

 ## %WORKFLOW%-level error handling

 If an execution fails, you can have the runner automatically retry a few minutes later.
-The webhook payload you received will be passed back through your flow again, and your flow will start again at its first step.
+The webhook payload you received will be passed back through your %WORKFLOW% again, and your %WORKFLOW% will start again at its first step.
-This is useful if your flow is [idempotent](https://en.wikipedia.org/wiki/Idempotence) and you don't know which step might fail.
+This is useful if your %WORKFLOW% is [idempotent](https://en.wikipedia.org/wiki/Idempotence) and you don't know which step might fail.

 To configure automatic retry, select the gear icon (%WORKFLOW% Details button) on the left side of the canvas, and then select **Configure %WORKFLOW% retry**.
 You can configure your %WORKFLOW% to retry a certain number of times, waiting a specified number of minutes between retries.